LastPass vs. Bitwarden 2025: Is Open-Source Better?

 LastPass Free is a fair option with 50 MB of encrypted storage and unlimited password storage.
 It includes LastPass’s password generator, auto-fill for forms and payments, compatibility with 2FA authenticator apps, LastPass’s authenticator for passwordless login, a built-in TOTP generator, one-to-one password sharing, and data breach notifications.
 It doesn’t however allow syncing between device types, so you have to choose whether to use it on desktop or mobile devices.

-Plans & Pricing — Bitwarden Offers Similar Protection For a Lot Less
+Plans & Pricing — Bitwarden Is a Lot Cheaper

 Bitwarden’s free plan for personal use is one of the best free plans on the market — it includes unlimited password storage, syncing across unlimited devices, one-to-one password sharing, 2FA compatibility with TOTP authenticators, biometric logins, and a local data storage option.

-LastPass and Bitwarden both offer really good value premium plans for individuals and families, too.
-LastPass Premium ($1.50 / month) includes unlimited password storage on unlimited devices, password vault auditing, advanced 2FA options, 1 GB secure storage, and multiple recovery options, while Bitwarden Premium ($1.00 / month) offers the same — just without the recovery options.
+LastPass and Bitwarden both offer premium plans for individuals and families, too.
+LastPass Premium ($3.00 / month) includes unlimited password storage on unlimited devices, password vault auditing, advanced 2FA options, 1 GB secure storage, and multiple recovery options, while Bitwarden Premium ($1.00 / month) offers the same — just without the recovery options.

-Plans & Pricing — Bitwarden Offers Similar Protection For a Lot Less
+Plans & Pricing — Bitwarden Is a Lot Cheaper

 Winner (Plans & Pricing): Bitwarden